-- All six political parties lodged their annual returns before the due date of 16 weeks after the end of the financial year, being 23rd October 2017. - In one of the selected political party annual returns, there were minor variances noted between the total receipts reported and the total receipts recorded in the respective political party's financial records.
-We were advised by the relevant party that the variances were attributed to inter branch transactions that were to be eliminated in compiling the annual return and this was clarified through an amended return. - Two political parties omitted disclosing a number of receipts of \$1,500 or more covering the period under review in the annual return.
-This was subsequently corrected in the amended returns during the compliance review. - 20% of the donation receipts or gifts-in-kind selected for verification from the sampled political party annual returns could not be cross checked to the donor annual returns as the relevant donors had not yet lodged their returns.
+- All six political parties lodged their annual returns before the due date of 16 weeks after the end of the financial year, being 22nd October 2018. - The Citizens Electoral Council of Australia (NT Branch) lodged their political party annual return using an incorrect form.
+An associated entity annual return form was used instead of a political party annual return.
+It is acknowledged that this was administrative error.
+As this was a NIL return, the information provided was accepted without any material impact on the required disclosures. - In reviewing the Country Liberals (NT)'s political party annual return, there were minor variances noted between the total receipts reported and the total receipts recorded in the respective political party's financial records.
+We were advised that the variances were attributed to inter branch transactions that were to be eliminated in compiling the annual return.
+We reviewed the general ledger and confirmed the branch transfers through sampled transactions. - The Country Liberals (NT) initially omitted disclosing a number of receipts of \$1,500 or more covering the period under review in the annual return.
+This was mainly attributed to their interpretation of the treatment of levies received with an amount above the minimum threshold of \$1,500.
+Subsequently, an amended return was submitted including the previously omitted information. - In reviewing the Australian Labor Party Northern Territory Branch's political party annual return, there were minor variances noted for two receipts reported when compared to the relevant donor annual returns.
+The variances were attributed to the treatment of Good and Services Tax on return. - 17% of the donation receipts or gifts-in-kind selected for verification from the sampled political party annual returns could not be cross checked to the donor annual returns as the relevant donors had not yet lodged their returns.
 However, it should be noted that these donations were verified against the bank statements and accounting records of the relevant political parties. - With minor exceptions, all selected donations were traced from the political party annual returns to the respective political parties' accounting records. - All sampled donations were processed in the correct reporting period.
-We noted that the dates the donations were credited into the political parties' bank accounts matched with the processed/recorded dates in the financial records. - There were minor variances noted between the total payments reported in a selected political party annual return and the total payments recorded in the respective political party's financial records.
-We were advised by the relevant party that the variances were attributed to inter branch transactions that were to be eliminated in compiling the annual returns. - With minor exceptions, all sampled electoral expenditure was supported by tax invoices and receipts. - All sampled electoral expenditure was processed in the correct reporting period and they met the definition of "Electoral Expenditures". - There were differences in the total debt figure disclosed in one of the political party annual return to that which was recorded in the financial records.
-This was subsequently corrected in the amended return. - As a result of the procedures undertaken above, we noted that there have been improvements in the level of compliance when compared to the previous reporting years.
+We noted that the dates the donations were credited into the political parties' bank accounts matched with the processed/recorded dates in the financial records. - In reviewing the Country Liberals (NT)'s political party annual return, there were some variances noted between the total payments reported in a selected political party annual return and the total payments recorded in the respective political party's financial records.
+We were advised by the relevant party that the variances were attributed to inter branch transactions that were to be eliminated in compiling the annual returns.
+We reviewed the general ledger and confirmed the branch transfers through sampled transactions. - For the Country Liberals (NT), we could not verify six of the invoices selected for testing as these were not availed for inspection during the review process.
+We were able to trace these six transactions from the general ledger to the bank statements.

+- With the exception of the above matter, all sampled electoral expenditure was processed in the correct reporting period and they met the definition of "Electoral Expenditures". - As a result of the procedures undertaken above, we noted that there have been improvements in the level of compliance when compared to the previous reporting years.
 However, there are still some concerns on the accuracy of political party returns in representing the financial information/affairs of the political parties selected for review.